Framingham Mayor Yvonne Spicer is now fully supportive of the dumbass

 If this woman was gay, this would be even more hilarious.

-She supports a religion that hates gays, and supports misogyny and slavery. (this takes my breath away!)
+She supports a religion that hates gays (and wants to kill them), supports misogyny (sexism) and slavery. (this takes my breath away!)

 I would be delighted to have a public discussion with either one of these idiots on AF/TV.

 She is now moving her religion into the public square.